PioniaPHP-project/Pionia/docs/files/src/Logging/PioniaLogger.php.txt

     /**
      * Call this method to initialise the logger.
      *
-     * To turn off debug logging, turn off DEBUG in settings.ini.
+     * To turn off debug logging, turn off DEBUG in database.ini.
-     * You can turn off DEBUG but still want to maintain logging alone, there you leave LOG_REQUESTS on in the settings.ini.
+     * You can turn off DEBUG but still want to maintain logging alone, there you leave LOG_REQUESTS on in the database.ini.
      *
      * Also you can define your own LOG_DESTINATION destination.
 This is where you want to log to. default is stdout, but it can be file.
 If
      * it is a file, a clear file path should be provided.
 It will be created if not already available.